Skyscraper: Modern skyscrapers

 Skyscraper construction surged throughout the 1960s.
 The impetus behind the upswing was a series of transformative innovations which made it possible for people to live and work in "cities in the sky".

 In the early 1960s Bangladeshi-American structural engineer Fazlur Rahman Khan, considered the "father of tubular designs" for high-rises, discovered that the dominating rigid steel frame structure was not the only system apt for tall buildings, marking a new era of skyscraper construction in terms of multiple structural systems.
 His central innovation in skyscraper design and construction was the concept of the "tube" structural system, including the "framed tube", "trussed tube", and "bundled tube".
 His "tube concept", using all the exterior wall perimeter structure of a building to simulate a thin-walled tube, revolutionized tall building design.
 These systems allow greater economic efficiency, and also allow skyscrapers to take on various shapes, no longer needing to be rectangular and box-shaped.
 The first building to employ the tube structure was the Chestnut De-Witt apartment building, considered to be a major development in modern architecture.
 These new designs opened an economic door for contractors, engineers, architects, and investors, providing vast amounts of real estate space on minimal plots of land.
-Over the next fifteen years, many towers were built by Fazlur Rahman Khan and the "Second Chicago School", including the hundred-storey John Hancock Center and the massive 442 m Willis Tower.
+Over the next fifteen years, many towers were built by Fazlur Rahman Khan and the "Second Chicago School", including the hundred-story John Hancock Center and the massive 442 m Willis Tower.
 Other pioneers of this field include Hal Iyengar, William LeMessurier, and Minoru Yamasaki, the architect of the World Trade Center.

-Many buildings designed in the 70s lacked a particular style and recalled ornamentation from earlier buildings designed before the 50s.
+Many buildings designed in the 1970s lacked a particular style and recalled ornamentation from earlier buildings designed before the 1950s.
 These design plans ignored the environment and loaded structures with decorative elements and extravagant finishes.
 This approach to design was opposed by Fazlur Khan and he considered the designs to be whimsical rather than rational.
 Moreover, he considered the work to be a waste of precious natural resources.
 Khan's work promoted structures integrated with architecture and the least use of material resulting in the smallest impact on the environment.
 The next era of skyscrapers will focus on the environment including performance of structures, types of material, construction practices, absolute minimal use of materials/natural resources, embodied energy within the structures, and more importantly, a holistically integrated building systems approach.